 I agree in the peaceful protests but feel that it’s not gonna change anything.
 It’s been like this for years.
 It’s gotten worse with the president.
 After he was elected you saw more racism come out.
 I don’t believe in chaos.
 I felt so bad seeing manhattan and places in the Bronx looted and destroyed.
 There is violence against police officers.
 Violence is not the answer.
 Not all police officers are bad.
 And also there are people that worked hard to grow their businesses (immigrants and Americans ) and to see those places destroyed broke my heart.Jessilee, 6th grade

-if protests work and things change they’d have to change deep with the police force cause there are tons of police chiefs and executives that have ignored complaints by people on police that already have tons of reports on them. it seems like for solid change to happen that lasts forever we have to start all over and change the people in charge of the police…
+if protests work and things change they’d have to change deep with the police force cause there are tons of police chiefs and executives that have ignored complaints by people on police who already have tons of bad reports on them. it seems like for solid change to happen –that lasts forever– we have to start all over and change the people in charge of the police…

 I would give <officers> a bunch of children’s books that deal with racism and equality and then have a talk with them about what they understand/didn’t understand and repeat that until they understand their purpose for being a cop and all of their wrongdoings.reion, 8th grade

 June 4th was George Floyd’s funeral.
 Reverend Al Sharpton gave a chilling eulogy (a speech to praise someone who died).